llm-d-incubation/inferno-autoscaler/docs/ocp-deployment.md

 helm uninstall ms-$BASE_NAME -n ${NAMESPACE}
 ```

-### Undeploying the Inferno-Autoscaler
+### Undeploying the Workload-Variant-Autoscaler

-To undeploy the Inferno-Autoscaler, use the following `Make` target:
+To undeploy the Workload-Variant-Autoscaler, use the following `Make` target:

 ```bash
 make undeploy